tdmpc2/tdmpc2-eval/README.md

 ## Getting started

 You will need a machine with a GPU and at least 12 GB of RAM.
 A GPU with at least 8 GB of memory is required for evaluation of the 317M parameter models.
-Training the models from scratch requires significantly more resources.

 We provide a `Dockerfile` for easy installation.
 You can build the docker image by running